nextgis/docs_ngweb/source/layers.rst

 You can also add resource description and metadata on the corresponding tabs.

 Switch from "Resource" tab to "WMS service" tab, which is presented on :numref:`ngweb_admin_layers_create_wms_service_url`.
-Here add links to styles of required layers to a list. (see  :numref:`admin_layers_create_wms_service_layers.png`.)
-For each added style you should set a unique key.
+Here add links to styles of required layers to a list (see (see :numref:`ngweb_admin_layers_create_wms_service_url`)  For each added style you should set a unique key.
 You can copy it from the name.

 .. figure:: _static/admin_layers_create_wms_service_url_eng.png
    :name: ngweb_admin_layers_create_wms_service_url